Researcher and author who wrote the comprehensive story of Hengistbury Head. (Free

 Perhaps I have placed these three illustrations together because there may be some affinity between the curious stories of Bournemouth and Christchurch on the one

 hand and the extraordinary recent experience of the UK Referendum.
 All three deal with the unexpected.

-was both a huge exercise in democracy and an emotional rollercoaster.
+huge exercise in democracy and an emotional rollercoaster.
 The simplest way to buy it (price £5.50) may be to visit Amazon and search on "Road to Brexit".

 The two books about town curiosities are the result of quite an effort to track down the stuff which has either never been published, or if it has, will benefit from

 some fresh information.
 For example, the 1805 Inclosure Award meant that most of the land in what is now Bournemouth, was provided to very few people at very low figures, such as £5 per acre.
 With